 The foci and methodologies of the child protection research audits undertaken in the USA (Peterson et al., 2013), Australia (Higgins et al., 2005) and Ireland (Buckley et al., 2010) differ, making comparison of findings difficult.
 That said, some common emerging themes from these studies are notable.
-The studies, like this one, share a common concern with the evident lack of an integrated national approach to child protection research in order to better coordinate research commissioning and effective use of resources.
+The studies, like this one, share a common concern with the evident lack of an integrated national approach to child protection research [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN]in order to better coordinate research commissioning and effective use of resources.
 They identify challenges relating to definition and measurement of abuse and neglect and also highlight difficulties related to accessing research findings and narrow dissemination practices.
 Within the UK, there is still much work to be done to identify key child protection research stakeholders and build structures and systems for collaborative effort in order to identify a shared child protection research agenda.
 Recently, the Department for Education (2014) published research priorities for child protection, social work reform and intervention.
 While these provided a helpful starting point for dialogue, regarding a possible future research agenda, they focussed narrowly on child protection professionals and their ability to recognise and respond to child abuse and neglect rather than an agenda around understanding child maltreatment and child protection more broadly.
 More work is needed, therefore, to delineate the boundaries of child protection as a public issue, the key contributors to potential solutions and the associated research agenda.